 Skip the line at driver license offices by making an appointment online

 .
 If you do not find an available appointment, please continue to check back as new available appointments are added each day.

 Licenses issued to adults age 18 to 65 are valid for eight years; licenses issued to adults 66 and over are valid for five years.

 - Additional requirements may apply, depending on the type of license and individual needs.

 - An individual who does not own or drive a currently registered vehicle can still apply for a license but might be restricted to driving only fleet vehicles.
 To remove the restriction, they must present proof of financial liability insurance and pay a duplicate-license fee.

-- NCDMV might not license an individual who suffers from a mental or physical condition that might keep them from driving safely.
+- NCDMV might not license individuals who suffer from a mental or physical condition that might keep them from driving safely.
 A person with a disability might be issued a restricted license, provided the condition does not keep them from driving safely.